alvaram/alvaradom/cv.md

 - OPP is an online procurement platform for FF&E and OS&E products serving hotel, hospitality and multi-unit developers.
 - Contracted with the OPP team to create an all-in-one platform capable of managing, ordering and creating specifications for custom and purchased interior furnishings.
 - Responsible for the entire product lifecycle from overall strategy to UI/UX design with multiple product launches to get to market.
-- Consulted and led collaboration with the designers, vendors & developers to rapidly produce multiple concepts and prototypes.
+- Consulted and led collaboration with the designers, vendors & developers to rapidly-produce multiple concepts and prototypes.

 <h3 class="m-b m-t-md">Freelance Designer (Contract) <time class="right">2013 - Present</time></h3>